Senior Scientist Mentor Program

 Please generate all above materials as a single PDF document and e-mail it to: email@example.com.

-Letter of support: A letter of support must be sent directly to the Foundation from a colleague, preferably from outside the institution, who is familiar with the applicant's research and teaching and who can speak to the applicant's experience in mentoring and advising undergraduates.
-The letter of support formatted on 8 1/2 x 11-inch letterhead, and use a 12-point font size.
-This letter should be sent via electronic mail as a PDF to firstname.lastname@example.org.
-However, the letter should not be received with the nomination package.
+Letter of support: A letter of support must be sent directly to the Foundation from a colleague, preferably from outside the institution, who is familiar with the applicant's research, teaching, and experience in mentoring and advising undergraduates.
+Letters should be formatted on 8 1/2 x 11-inch letterhead, using 12-point font size, and be no more than three pages.
+The letter should not be received with the nomination package.

 Please have the letter of support generated as a single PDF document and e-mail it to: firstname.lastname@example.org.